Millardiang/weewx-divumwx/README.md

 To install the template, follow the instructions in the 'installation guide' ([INSTALLATION_GUIDE.md](https://github.com/Millardiang/weewx-divumwx/blob/alpha/INSTALLATION_GUIDE.md)).

-# Version 0.9.99.00 Beta 1 has been released
+# Version 1.0.00rc1 has been released

 As we are still in beta testing, back up your current installation first.
 You will need to make a full installation over your existing installation, as the critical file divumwx.py has also been updated.